 From food to cosmetics: algae offer a variety of opportunities to Origin by Ocean

-Because of algae's versatility as raw materials, Origin by Ocean had to make some difficult choices regarding its product portfolio.
+Because of algae's versatility as raw material, Origin by Ocean had to make some difficult choices regarding its product portfolio.
 The company decided to start with eight different products that it divides into four categories: sugars, emulsifiers, pigments, and antioxidants.

 “A good example of an emulsifier product that we can produce is a new, very trendy out-based yoghurt.
 Our customer wants the product to be experienced by the consumer as yoghurt, so it needs to have a certain texture and mouthfeel.
 Our emulsifier product creates this experience for the oat-based product,” Westerlund explains.